microtrain/bootcamp/05-HTML/02-GitHubPages.md

 * ul - Identifies an unorganized list.
 This will create a bulleted list.
 An unorganized MUST contain one or more list items ```<li>```.
 * ol - Identifies an organized list.
 This will create a numbered list.
 An organized MUST contain one or more list items ```<li>```.
 * li - A list item, represents an item in either an unorganized or organized list.
 This MUST be wrapped in a ```<ul>``` or ```<li>``` element.
-* div - Divs are block level elements that are used to represent divisions in an HTML document.
+* div - Divisions are block level elements that are used to represent divisions in an HTML document.
 These are typically used to divide a page into sections.
 These may be used for a logical page division or as anchor to apply style and attributes.
 * a - An anchor tag.
 This is used to create links and is arguably the foundation of the World Wide Web.
 An anchor tag becomes a link by adding a href [(Hypertext REFerence)](https://www.w3schools.com/tags/att_href.asp) attribute ```<a href="https:\\www.">Example</a>```.

 ### Sample Markup